jserrao/commando/commands.md

 47.   git branch -d your-branch-here (deleter local branches, will stop if uncommited changes are on branch)
 48.   echo .DS_Store > ~/.gitignore_global (creates a global .gitignore_global file to store files you never want in your repo)
 49.   git config --global core.excludesfile ~/.gitignore_global (will permanently ignore .DS_Store files in OSX)
+50.   git checkout --track origin/your-branch-here (pulls in new remote branch to your local repo)

 ## Heroku (Salesforce app cloud)